ThomasFranque/ArtificiaIProject/README.md

 ### Pathfinding Approach

+// SHOW SCREENSHOT OF BAKED NAVMESH
+// SHOW SCREENSHOT OF BAKED NAVMESH
+// SHOW SCREENSHOT OF BAKED NAVMESH

 Unity's NavMesh system was used for Pathfinding.
 Unity also has a handy object avoidance behaviour for its Navmesh agents.

 Navmesh terrains have a value that indicates how hard it is to traverse.
 The higher the number, the harder it is to traverse.
 That way, I was able to make preferable paths for the agents to walk through.